 M.A.- Geography, UCLA (2011)

-Dissertation: In the City and After Foucault: The Decline of Disciplines and the Emergence of Control Programs in Contemporary Urban Areas (projected June 2014)
+Dissertation: In the City, After Foucault: The Decline of Disciplines and the Emergence of Control Programs in Contemporary Urban Areas (projected June 2014)

-"Track, Profile, Assess: Crime Centers and Credit Reports"
+"Track, Profile, and Assess: Control Programs, Crime Centers, and Credit Reports"

 "The Complicity of Complexity; or, How Complexity Will Not Save Us"